binarybrain-009/MobAppRS/MobAppRS/README.md

 The file starts at main.py
 Sample_Extraction.py
-It extracts the positive sample and creates false negative samples for the test set Main.py
+It extracts the positive sample and creates false negative samples for the test set 1.Main.py
-->It imports train from train module
+  -It imports train from train module
 ->Imports load_data from data_loaders module
 Data_loaders.py
 ->load_data- Calls all the functions listed below to return the kg triples and adj matrices